juanjq/LST-camera_validation/README.md

 **How to use it**
 - Copy `.results` files from CaCo to your computer, inside some folder `.../folder/`

-- Copy the contents of the folder `rate_scans` in same directory
+- Copy the contents of the folder `rate_scans` all in same directory

 - Note: You need to have different packages installed so in order to use it you will need to install `PyPDF2` with `conda install -c conda-forge pypdf2`, and not strictly requiered but recommended to use `lstchain` or `ctapipe` environements, see https://github.com/cta-observatory/ctapipe

 # Dark pedestal & pedestal with background